ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/README.md

 This lab introduces a design flow to generate a IP-XACT adapter from a design using Vitis HLS and using the generated IP-XACT adapter in a processor system using IP Integrator in Vivado.

-**Note.** Since PYNQ-Z1 board does not have Audio CODEC chip, this lab cannot be ported/verfied on the board, though design flow is still applicable to the board.